glycerine/pony_assert/README.md

 # The problem

-pony programs cannot crash at runtime by construction.
+pony programs cannot crash at runtime by construction (so long as they don't allocate too much memory).

-If they stay inside pony code and never call out to the C FFI, they are guarateed to never crash by design.
+So if your program stays inside pony code and never calls out to the C FFI, it can only crash if it runs out of memory.

+For production this is great.

-But what if we are testing or doing feather-weight testing via assertions?
+But... what if we are testing?
+What if we are doing feather-weight testing via assertions?
+These are critical software engineering practices.

+For testing, pony's lack of built in ability to halt processing is inappropriate.

+That is, we want a _fail-stop model_ in most testing situations.

-If an assertion is violated, we _want_ to crash the program immediately, so we are are informed that we have found a bug!
+If an assertion is violated, we _want_ to crash the program immediately, so we are are informed that we have found a bug in our logic!
 Not in 10 minutes, not "eventually" at some point in the future
 (what the standard library `pony_test` does).